Join us for GraphQL Summit, October 10-12 in San Diego. Super Early Bird registration ends soon!

 ModuleType.other

-This option should be used when you would like to define a schema module using another package management system, such as CocoaPods, or manually creating Xcode targets.
+This value should be used when you would like to define a schema module using another package management system (such as CocoaPods), or you want more control over the generated package than what ModuleType.swiftPackageManager allows, or manually creating your own targets or modules in another way.

 ModuleType.other indicates to the Code Generation Engine that your schema types will be contained in their own target, rather than embedded in your application target.
 This affects the import statements in your generated operation definition files.

-Using this option, you are required to create a target for your schema module using your preferred package manager.
+Using this option, you are required to create a target, or module, for your schema module using your preferred package manager.

 CLI Configuration JSON